Magenic/MAQS/docs/MAQS_5/Database/DatabaseProviders.md

 # <img src="resources/maqslogo.ico" height="32" width="32"> Database Providers

+## Overview
+The Provider interface for connecting and accessing databases.

 ## Supported DataBase Providers
 ***Dapper*** does not provide a specific database provider implementation, instead using what is provided to it via extension methods.
 By default, MAQS provides implementation that supports the following providers: